Skip to content

 What it costs

-Most jobs in our service area fall in the $150 to $300 range.
+Most standard residential cleanings in our service area fall in the $175 to $425 range.
+Smaller one-story homes with easy access are at the lower end.
+Two-story homes, steep pitches, walkout basements, and packed systems land higher.
 The variables that drive price:

 • Roof height and complexity.
 Two-story or three-story homes take longer and require taller ladders or roof access.